genular/pandora/README.md

 * :file_folder: **feature discovery** You can discover relevant trends and patterns inside your data with ease, that would usually take years of manual handcrafting
 * :package: **exploratory data analysis** Visual analysis of automated machine learning results will give you instant insights with help of many different visualization algorithms
 * :arrows_counterclockwise: **sharing is caring** You can share your results with others, deploy your models instantly or download your data for external use
-* :closed_lock_with_key: **privacy and security** By hosting `SIMON` on your own dedicated servers you don't have to worry about someone else is looking after your data
+* :closed_lock_with_key: **privacy and security** By hosting `SIMON` on your own dedicated servers you don't have to worry about someone else is looking after your data and your models

 ## Features